zentrum-lexikographie/dwdsmor/README.md

 ```

 This calls `lexicon/generate-lexicon` with the option `--debug` and without the
 option `--filter`.
-The result is stored in  `SMORLemma/lexicon/lexicon.debug`.
+The result is stored in `SMORLemma/lexicon/lexicon.debug`,
-In order to re-generate it with unchanged XSLT stylesheets, first call:
+together with a log file in `SMORLemma/lexicon/lexicon.log`.
+In order to
+re-generate them with unchanged XSLT stylesheets, first call:

 ```sh
 make -C lexicon debugclean